guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 This project is a simple tutorial for Kibana new comers trying to developer their own vizualisation plugin.
 The actual usecase is to create a custom form to filter data to help end-users search their data.

-This plugin is a demo for the accounts data which can be downloaded from elastic web site [here](https://download.elastic.co/demos/kibana/gettingstarted/accounts.zip).
+This plugin is a demo for the accounts data which can be downloaded from elastic web site [here](https://download.elastic.co/demos/kibana/gettingstarted/accounts.zip) then uploaded via `curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/bank/account/_bulk?pretty' --data-binary @accounts.json`.

-As plugin architecture is being under heavy redesign in 7.x and document is rather obscure, I did my best to create something simple that works.
+As plugin architecture is being under heavy redesign in 7.x and documentation is rather obscure, I did my best to create something simple that works.

-This repository is for 7.7 while [this repository](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy) is for 7.6 legacy architecture.
+This repository is for Kibana v7.7 while [this repository](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy) is for 7.6 legacy architecture.

 ## Sample Screenshots